michaeltangelo/swingbook/README.md

 <h2>User Stories</h2>
->1. as a user, I can add my sleeping schedule to the website
+>1. as a user, I can view events, see the attendees, and choose to attend them
->2. as a user, I can create another sleeping lot for my friends/families
+>2. as a user, I can add a friend
->3. as a user, I can view all of the sleeping log I've created
+>3. as a user, I can make a note about an event and share what I learned at the event
+>4. as a user, I can make a post in the event page for all to see
+>5. as a user, I can keep a diary about my progress with swing dance and the moves i've learned and want to learn

 <h2>Research Topics</h2>
 >1.
-Integrate user authentication
+Integrate user authentication (perhaps with Facebook or google login)
 >2.
-How to perform client side form validation using a JavaScript library
+How to perform client side form validation using a JavaScript library (ensure forms get correct data)
 >3.
-How to perform some amazing new JavaScript library
+Use React.js (to get acclimated with Facebook workflow)
+>4.
+Use CSS framework